microsoft/WhatTheHack/026-ArcForKubernetes/Student/challenge06.md

    * Deploy GitOps to Kubernetes cluster
    * Ensure container CPU and memory resource limits do not exceed the specified limits in Kubernetes cluster
    * Enforce labels on pods in Kubernetes cluster
-4. Discuss how to create a custom policy and apply it across all the Arc enabled Kubernetes clusters.

 ### Success Criteria